Special Consideration Program for Medicine

 - have obtained a high-school GA of 3.7 or greater on a 4-point scale;

-- have obtained a SAT score of at least 1300 (Math and Critical Reasoning combined) or a composite ACT score of at least 29;
+- have obtained a SAT score of at least 1360 (Evidence based Reading and Writing + Math) or a composite ACT score of at least 29.

 - have been accepted into an undergraduate program at Mercer University; and

-- have at least 2 letters of reference (at least one from science or math instructor at high school, and at least one letter of character reference).
+- have at least 2 letters of reference (at least one from science or math instructor at high school, and at least one letter of character reference) directly submitted by the letter writer to Mercer University Undergraduate Admissions Office, by the deadline specified.

 Incoming college freshmen who have not gone through the application process before registering for freshman year are not eligible to apply to this program.